-Microchipping Made Easy
+Microchipping Pets Made Easy

-What are Microchips?
+What are Pet Microchips?

 Microchipping doesn’t hurt your pet any more than the average vaccine, and can be a life saving measure!
 It is injected underneath the skin without anesthesia and is done at a veterinarian office.

-How Do They Help?
+How Do Pet Microchips Help?

-Microchipping is one of the easiest things you can do to help yourself, and any shelters that end up with your pet, with relocating and reconnecting lost pets and their owners!
+Microchipping is one of the easiest things you can do to help yourself (and any shelters that end up with your pet) with relocating and reconnecting lost pets and their owners!

-How Do I Get One?
+How Do I Get A Microchip For My Pet?

 When you adopt a pet for the first time, it’s always useful to take them to the vet as soon as you can.
 While there, this is a great time to ask about getting your pet microchipped.
 Usually it will cost a little bit less if you group the microchip session in with a regular vaccination or checkup appointment.

 You can also take a look at volunteer groups and charities in your area, or look into microchipping through Petco.

 Make sure that if you move, or adopt a furry friend with an existing microchip, that you take the necessary steps to update the information!
 A microchip with an old phone number or address is worse than useless- it can complicate the process immensely if a chip is outdated.